Extract Brand Colors from Image Instantly

-Upload an image or logo to extract dominant colors instantly.
+Upload an image or logo to extract dominant colors and generate a HEX palette.

 Upload Image